Selena Gignac, executive director

 You can reach Austin by email at [email protected].

-Kevin Millsip, co-founder & director
+Kevin Millsip, co-founder & advisor

 In 1998 Kevin co-founded Check Your Head an organization that has worked with over 40,000 young people to get involved in global justice issues.
 He served as the Executive Director of CYH until 2009.
 In 2004 he co-founded Get Your Vote On – a campaign that registered 20,000 new voters for the 2005 provincial election in BC.
 He served as a Vancouver School Board (VSB) Trustee, where he drafted one of Canada’s strongest policies protecting students from advertising in schools, worked to increase student involvement in the VSB’s processes, and helped develop sustainability related processes.

-Eugene Kung, chair of the board
+Katrina Pacey, chair of the board

 A month into law school, Katrina was looking for new ways to ground her education (which includes an MA in women’s studies) and contribute to real social change in Vancouver’s downtown eastside.
 She connected with John Richardson, established Pivot Legal’s sex work and human rights campaign and has been with Pivot ever since.

-Seth Klein, co-founder
+Seth Klein, co-founder, treasurer

 Seth was hired to open the CCPA’s BC Office in 1996.
 Under his direction it has become a prominent and widely respected source of public policy research and commentary.
 Seth’s research deals primarily with tax reform, welfare policy, poverty, inequality, and economic security.
 A social activist for over 30 years and a former teacher, Seth holds a BA in international relations, a BEd from the University of Toronto, and an MA in political science from Simon Fraser University.
 Seth is a co-founder of Next Up.
 He is the former co-chair of the BC Poverty Reduction Coalition, an advisory board member for the Columbia Institute’s Centre for Civic Governance, and an advisor to the Living Wage for Families campaign.